Determining system Hamiltonian from eigenstate measurements without correlation functions: Introduction

-We implement our algorithm in a way that combines the power of traditional optimization methods and modern machine learning techniques.
-Knowing $A_i$s and $a_i$s, our algorithm begins with a random guess of $\vec{c'}$.
-Then, we update $\vec{x}$ using the gradient-based Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm~\cite{bfgs_b,bfgs_f,bfgs_g,bfgs_s} in each iteartion.
-Let $\vec{x}^{(k)}$ denotes the estimation of $\vec{c}$ after $k$-th iteration and $\vec{x}^{(0)}=\vec{c'}$.
-In each iteration, we update $\vec{x}^{(k)}$ according to the gradient.
-The parameter $d_i^{(k)}$ controls the direction and scale of iterations (In machine learning, it is often called learning rate).
-It can be calculated from the Hessian matrix , which are extremely hard to obtain in our problem.
-To solve this issue, we developed a new technique to obtain the first-order derivatives (or gradients $\frac{\partial f}{\partial x_i^{(k)}}$) based on a machine learning gradient technique - automatic differentiation~\cite{baydin2018automatic}.
-The procedure of our approach is depicted in~\cref{fig:algo}.
+Based on the knowledge in hand - a set of possible Hermitian operators $\{A_i\}$ for the system Hamiltonian and the measurement outcomes $\{a_i\}$, we formulate a positive-semidefinite function $f(\vec x)$~(\cref{eq:obj}), with the $f(\vec{c})=0$ for the desired $\vec{c}$.
+The problem of finding the exact Hamiltonian converts to a unconstrained optimization problem of finding $\vec x$ that minimizing $f$.
+A small real number $\epsilon$ is chosen to control the precision of the result.
+We update the sampled $\vec x$ until $f(\vec x)$ is less than $\epsilon$. \cref{fig:diagram} depicts the procedure of our algorithm.

-We test the algorithm in two scenarios: four randomly generated operator $A_i$s, and two random local operators $A_i$s.
-Our algorithm returns almost perfectly reproducing $c_i$s, the average fidelities for both cases are close to $1$.
-Based on the reconstructed Hamiltonian $H$ (i.e. $c_i$s), one can also recover the eigenvalue of $\ket{\psi}$ from $c_i$s and $a_i$s, and the wavefunction itself from the eigenvectors of Hamiltonian $H$.
+We test the algorithm in two scenarios: one with four randomly generated operator $A_i$s acting on the whole system, and one with two random local operators $A_i$s.
+Our algorithm almost perfectly reproduces $c_i$s - the average fidelities for both cases are close to $1$.
+Since the algorithm recovers Hamiltonians with almost perfect fidelities Based on the reconstructed Hamiltonian $H$ (i.e. $c_i$s), one can also recover the eigenvalue of $\ket{\psi}$ from $c_i$s and $a_i$s, and the wave function itself from the eigenvectors of Hamiltonian $H$.
 In the case when $A_i$s are local operators, our method can find $c_i$s from only local measurement results, hence shed light on the correlation structures of eigenstates of local Hamiltonians.